 To date, approximately 637,855 square feet of retail space, including Neiman Marcus, has been improved, representing 213% of the development program goal.
 The Main Street Retail Initiative has assisted in adding retail tenants to the growing number of those already established.
 CVS, Jason's Deli and Jimmy John's opened as part of the Retail Initiative.
 7-11 opened a convenience store on the ground floor of the Metropolitan.
-Mid Elm Lofts added new retail space to the downtown core, including the relocation of City Tavern, in fiscal year 2018-2019.
-The Adolphus Tower redevelopment project, currently under construction, will add to the ground floor retail space at the key intersection of Main Street and Akard Street.
+Mid Elm Lofts added new retail space to the downtown core, including the relocation of City Tavern, this fiscal year.